-- In June 2016, the Company entered into a binding letter agreement (the "Falcon Agreement") with Falcon Metais Ltda. ("Falcon") pursuant to which Falcon granted to Emerita an option (the "Option") to acquire a 100% interest in the Falcon Litio MG Project (the "Project") on or before June 13, 2018 (the "Option Expiry Date").
+- In June 2016, the Company entered into a binding letter agreement (the "Falcon Agreement") with Falcon Metais Ltda. ("Falcon") pursuant to which Falcon granted to Emerita an option (the "Option") to acquire a 100% interest in the Falcon Litio MG Project (the "Falcon Project") on or before June 13, 2018 (the "Option Expiry Date").
 The Falcon Project is located in Minas Gerais State, Brazil, and is comprised of one exploration permit and five applications for exploration permits.
-The applications for exploration permits have been submitted to the Brazilian Mining Agency by Falcon and will be transferred to Emerita when the exploration permits are granted. - In order to acquire the Option, Emerita issued 500,000 common shares to Falcon, at a price per share of \$0.155 based on the estimated market value of the shares on the date of issuance.
-In order to keep the Option in good standing prior to its expiry, Emerita is required to issue an additional 500,000 common shares to Falcon on or before June 13, 2017.
-In order to exercise the Option and acquire the Project, Emerita must issue a third tranche of 500,000 common shares to Falcon on or before the Option Expiry Date.
-All issuances of common shares of Emerita are subject to a statutory hold period and to approval by the Exchange.
-If Emerita exercises the Option and acquires the Project, Falcon will retain a transferable 2% net smelter royalty on all commercial sales from the Project. - In addition, if a "mineral resource", as defined in National Instrument 43-101 ("NI 43-101"), of at least 20 million tonnes with a grade of at least 1.3% LiO2 is delineated at the Project, Emerita shall either, (i) pay CAD\$5 million in cash to Falcon or, by its sole discretion, (ii) issue CAD\$5 million worth (to be determined on a reasonable volume weighted average price basis) of common shares to Falcon (the "Resource Consideration").
-The Resource Consideration shall only be paid by Emerita if (i) the mineral resource is verified by a "qualified person", as such term is defined in NI 43-101, who is independent of Emerita and Falcon, and (ii) at least 50% of the mineral resource is categorized as an "indicated mineral resource" or "measured mineral resource", as defined in NI 43-101. - Pursuant to the Agreement, Falcon will hold the Project in trust for Emerita until Emerita exercises the Option and the Project is assigned and transferred to Emerita.
+The applications for exploration permits have been submitted to the Brazilian Mining Agency by Falcon and will be transferred to Emerita when the exploration permits are granted. - In order to acquire the Option, Emerita issued 500,000 common shares to Falcon in June 2016, at a price per share of \$0.155 based on the quoted market value of the shares on the date of issuance.
+An additional 500,000 common shares were issued on August 28, 2017 at a price per share of \$0.12 based on the quoted market value of the shares on the date of issuance.
+In order to exercise the Option and acquire the Falcon Project, Emerita must issue a third tranche of 500,000 common shares to Falcon on or before the Option Expiry Date.
+All issuances of common shares of Emerita are subject to a statutory hold period and to approval by the TSXV.
+If Emerita exercises the Option and acquires the Falcon Project, Falcon will retain a transferable 2% net smelter royalty on all commercial sales from the Falcon Project. - In addition, if a "mineral resource", as defined in National Instrument 43-101 ("NI 43-101"), of at least 20 million tonnes with a grade of at least 1.3% LiO2 is delineated at the Project, Emerita shall either, (i) pay \$5 million in cash to Falcon or, by its sole discretion, (ii) issue \$5 million worth (to be determined on a reasonable volume weighted average price basis) of common shares to Falcon (the "Resource Consideration"). - The Resource Consideration shall only be paid by Emerita if (i) the mineral resource is verified by a "qualified person", as such term is defined in NI 43-101, who is independent of Emerita and Falcon, and (ii) at least 50% of the mineral resource is categorized as an "indicated mineral resource" or "measured mineral resource", as defined in NI 43-101. - Pursuant to the Agreement, Falcon will hold the Project in trust for Emerita until Emerita exercises the Option and the Project is assigned and transferred to Emerita.
 If Emerita does not exercise the Option by the Option Expiry Date, Falcon will retain the Project.